How much does it cost to own a pet in Australia?

 The cost of a pet over a lifetime.

-Australians spend an average of $25,000 per pet, over each pet’s lifetime.
-So that’s an average of $50,000 if you’ve got a pair of dogs or an average of $100,000 if you’ve got four cats.
+According to the Pet Ownership Report in 2016, Australians spend the most on dogs, with an estimated average of $1,475 spent per animal each year, followed by cats, at an estimated $1,029 per animal.
 This is an average of course and some pets will cost more than others.
 Some owners, too, will spend more on their pets than others.

-A dog, on the other hand, will cost you slightly more at about $910 each year.
+A dog, on the other hand, will cost you slightly more at about $1,475 each year.
 These figures aren’t infallible, however.
-The true cost of owning a pet all depends on factors like the size of the animal, their appetite, predispositions to illness and if pet bills are paid by your pet health insurance provider.
+The true cost of owning a pet all depends on factors like the size of the animal, their appetite, predispositions to illness and if vet bills are covered by your pet insurance provider.

 There are some costs that a lot of people don’t really consider when diving into pet ownership.
 Here are some of the things to keep in mind.